micro-os-plus/web-jekyll/pages/user-manual/threads.md

 - return from the thread function, which automatically invoke `this_thread::exit()`
 - manually invoke `this_thread::exit()`
 - one thread may kill another thread using `thread::kill()`
-- for threads defined in a local scope, if the block terminates, the thread destructor is automatically invoked (in C, `os_thread_destroy()` must be manually invoked).
+- for threads defined in a local scope, if the block terminates, the thread destructor is automatically invoked (in C, `os_thread_destruct()` must be manually invoked).

 All these methods are functionally equivalent, in that the thread is destroyed, and, if the thread stack was dynamically allocated, this storage is automatically deallocated.